jaanga/gubgub/README.md

 The [GitHub Developer API]( https://developer.github.com/ ) provides fast, free and easy access to millions of GitHub projects.

-So, if you are looking to build tools to help you snoop around GitHub, find the things that are of particular interest to you and monitor their progress then you have come to a good place...
+So, if you are looking to build tools to:

+* help you snoop around GitHub
+* find the things that are of particular interest to you
+* and monitor their progress

+then you have come to a good place...

 ### Mission

 * Help you build tools that make the GitHub web pages and the data come to you
 	* Reduce that endless click to go there and click to come back, click go there and click come back - repeated endlessly
     * 'You don't have to go there.
-It comes to you.' - Henrik Benetsen
+It comes to you.' - Henrik Bennetsen
 * Provide you with as many ways as possible for viewing content and statistics - really quickly and easily readable
 * Display ways of getting to content such as the README files and gists wherever possible
 	* Show what is being created in a timely fashion
 * Create a variety of versions - from very simple to totally custom-tailored for a particular user
 * Replicate in various languages and dialects

 ### Vision